dialogtekgeek/DSTC6-End-to-End-Conversation-Modeling/collect_twitter_dialogs/README.md

     $ official_collect.sh
     ```

-    Each challenge participant should run the script by at least 9/9/2017 GMT 12AM (Midnight)
+    Each challenge participant must run the script by at least 9/8/2017 GMT 24AM (Midnight)
     and do it once a day until 9/18/2017.
     This can be done easily by the following command: